 - The anicteric form may cause pneumonitis, arthritis, orchitis, cholecystitis, myocarditis, coronary arteritis, aortitis, aseptic meningitis and uveitis.

-- Approximately 10% of those infected become jaundiced (with hepatocellular necrosis) and have a severe and rapidly progressive form of the disease with liver failure and renal failure.
+- Approximately 10% of those infected become jaundiced (with hepatocellular necrosis) and have a severe and rapidly progressive form of the disease with liver failure and acute kidney injury.

-- The jaundice appears during days 5-9 of illness and is most intense 4-5 days later, continuing for about 1 month.
+- The jaundice appears during days 5-9 of illness and is most intense 4-5 days later, continuing for about one month.

 - Purpura, petechiae, epistaxis, minor haemoptysis and other signs of bleeding are common.